 We are a TICA and CCC registered cattery located in the lower Laurentians, in Quebec (Canada).
 We are also registered NEQ (2273521775).
 Our cattery has obtained a licence from the MAPAQ (Quebec Ministry of Agriculture, Fisheries and Food) under the registration number, 2534883-0001-01.
+We also have our licence from the MFFP (Quebec Ministry of Forests, Wildlife and Parks).
 Our cattery is an establishment certified with ANIMA-QUEBEC.
 This association promotes the well-being of breeding animals and we our proud members of this association.
 We enjoy a very calm and healthy environment for the development of our little treasures.
 Our house lives to the rhythm of our companions and our children.
 To buy a kitten from us guarantees that your kitten is since day one, loved, pampered and taken very well care of, all this in a comfortable and caring environment.

 All our Bengals live in a family environment.
 Our facilities allow us to have a room for all adults at bedtime and a room suitable for pregnant females requiring more care and calm.
 Our males live in an adapted space allowing them to follow the general activity of the household.
 Non-castrated, males have a tendency of spraying to mark their territory and leaving them freely around the house would be impossible.
 There would also be at risk of fights for females in heat.
 Keeping control of the matings so that our females have a good period of rest between pregnancies is very important too.
 Every morning, they are awakened by our children who are happy to come to release the cats for a playtime period before school.
 Our males also have access to the playroom during the day.
 Between males, they get along like brothers and have a lot of fun together!